Flipping Houses: How To Flip Into a Fortune and Profit Calculator

 - Networking: Network with other real estate professionals, investors, contractors, and wholesalers in your area.
 Attend local real estate meetups, join investment groups, and build relationships within the industry.
 Often, word-of-mouth referrals and networking can lead to potential property leads.

-- Drive or Walk Around: Take a proactive approach by driving or walking through neighborhoods of interest.
+- Drive or Walk Around: Take a proactive approach by driving for dollars or walking through neighborhoods of interest.
 Look for signs of distress, such as overgrown lawns, boarded-up windows, or properties needing repairs.
 You can then research ownership information and reach out to the owners directly.

 - Online Forums and Social Media: Participate in real estate forums or join social media groups dedicated to real estate investing.
 These platforms can provide insights, tips, and potential property leads shared by other investors or industry professionals.